 Retargeting Ads are better than typical display advertisements in many ways.

 In a standard campaign, your ad will be seen and clicked by many who are not your potential customers (even with all those targeting options available).
 However, retargeting allows you to target people who have shown interest in a specific page or category of your website that validates their interest in your products or services.

 - Creating personalized ads: You can categorize your site’s visitors depending on their behavior and then serve up personalized ads for each.
 For example, a fitness equipment store can target people who visited the aerobic training category with aerobic accessories ads while those who visited strength training will see strength training equipment ads.

-Retargeting ads will result in a much better conversion rate and lower CPA (cost per acquisition) because you are targeting the right people with the right ads.
+- Getting more conversions: Retargeting ads will result in a much better conversion rate and lower CPA (cost per acquisition) because you are targeting the right people with the right ads.

 Types of Retargeting